Tara-Hs/Tic-tac-toe/README.md

  There will be three different files accessible, HTML, CSS and Java Script.
  The technics used for the game board is flex, wrap.
- Some CSS small touch ups which I will upgrade intime.
+ There are 9 squares which been wrapped together to look like a board.

+ There's been features like board transparency and shadows added to the boxes, also using method transform, the boards been rotated around Z axis.

- For the actual game I have used the event listener tech for the computer to score for each player as they click on the board.
+ For the actual game I have used the event listener tech for the computer to score for each player as they click on the board, which happens with a for loop initially.
+ For each click, it will change the current player status to the component player.
+ Sound effects been added for each click of each player, as well as for background sound n winning n draws.

  Also for the winning possibilities I have used if statements, and if the player X or O wins, it will display on the screen who won, as well as an alert message.
+ Basically it will check if the added classList is of any player

  There is a PlayAgain button on the page which will refresh the page back to start so that the players can go for more rounds.